 Wild Life conservation and education – We are currently organizing and funding a program for international reptile handlers from Cairn’s Reptile Zoo, Australia, to lead workshops for a month in Khao Sok.
 The handlers will train and exchange internationally accepted techniques for snake identification, relocation and emergency response with the Khao Sok National Park rangers and community leaders.

 Community Education – We support The Burmese Learning Center, a school that offers education for the children of Burmese migrant workers.
 Until the school’s opening, there were no educational facilities for Burmese children in the Kuraburi area.
 The Learning Center can provide standard curriculum, as well as lessons in Thai and English language.

 OUR EVERY DAY PRACTICES THAT CONTRIBUTE TO THE COMMUNITY AND SUSTAINABILITY.

 We minimize our use of power – by foregoing air conditioning and televisions, you are helping to reduce carbon emissions from fossil-fuel burning power plants.

 We reduce, reuse, and recycle – waste is stored into compost, glass, plastic, metal, paper and we even create most of our furniture from the fallen trees on our property.

 We build respectfully – our treehouses and bungalows are made from natural materials, and even more importantly over 80% of the property is undeveloped – leaving it intact to live in harmony with the surrounding ecosystem.

-- We keep it natural – all of our cleaning supplies for our rooms are now chemical free, so we keep our rooms clean without polluting our forest.
+We keep it clean, naturally – our cleaning supplies are chemical free, so we keep our rooms clean without polluting our forest.

-- We buy local – organic limes, cucumbers, green beans, and chili peppers are among the vegetables we purchase from our neighbors.
+We buy local – vegetables and fruits are purchased from our community and neighbors.